Local Files And Paths Used By The Kubelet

 name InPlacePodVerticalScaling

-), then the kubelet stores a local record of Pod status.
+), then the kubelet stores a local record of allocated Pod resources.

 The file name is pod_status_manager_state